 For these reasons, I am of the opinion that Time4Learning is not enough to be the only mathematics resource for a child.
 HOWEVER, I feel it has lots of excellent material in a very appealing form!
 Many of us parents are very pleased to find an educational solution that is so motivating, fun, and self-directed.

-If you are aware of the limitations of the program, you can work around those and use the program for a big part of your mathematics instruction.
-I give some suggestions below.
+If you are aware of the limitations of the program, you can work around them and use the program for a big part of your mathematics instruction.
+I will give some suggestions below.

 For example, you could use Time4learning math together with an existing math book.
 First do an activity on a topic, and then the possible worksheet, from Time4Learning.com.
 Then, let the child study the corresponding section in the math book and do a few more practice problems from there, if needed.
 (Remember here that the goal is not to do all the problems from a book, but use the math book as a "worksheet" tool from which you choose problems for more practice.)
-And, obviously you can print out worksheets from my worksheet generators or find more by searching in Google.
+And, obviously you can print out worksheets from the worksheet generators on this site.

 For problem solving, I would recommend adding more challenging word problems from somewhere (especially for 7th and 8th grades).
-Maybe again your existing math book can supply some.
-I have a collection of problem solving websites on my site.
+Maybe your existing math book can supply some.
+You could also use this collection of problem solving websites.

 Example: Division of decimals by decimals from 5th till 7th grade

-The lesson on fifth grade (picture above) is for initial teaching.
-It is like reading textbook on the screen with little multiple choice exercises on each screen.
+The lesson in fifth grade (picture above) is for initial teaching.
+It is like reading a textbook on the screen with multiple choice exercises on each screen.

-On 6th grade there are two learning activities for dividing decimals by decimals.
-Both are very similar, and have text, explaing the steps in long division, with some problems that computer checks the answer to, and some multiple choice problems.
+In 6th grade there are two learning activities for dividing decimals by decimals.
+Both are very similar.
+They contain text that explains the steps in long division, some computer-checked problems, and some multiple-choice problems.